"Superfoods are foods that go beyond simply providing you with your daily dose of nutrients."

 - Acai.
 Acai is another superfruit that’s become a buzzword in recent years.
 This is perhaps because it’s been marketed for its anti-aging properties and its ability to help facilitate weight loss.
 People typically add them to smoothies or maybe you’ve heard of an acai bowl, which usually also has some yogurt and granola thrown in.
 Acai is a berry and it’s reached superfruit status because it’s got lots of antioxidants and anti-inflammatory properties, which is probably why it’s gained so much attention for slowing the signs of aging.Fun fact: the acai berry is known as the “fruit that cries” in its native countries.

 - Curcumin.
 And if a supplement ingredient could be considered a superfood, then curcumin would be it.
 Curcumin is in the turmeric family, but if you don’t want to eat hundreds of pounds of turmeric but do want to yield the health benefits, a supplement is the best way to take it.
-Smarter Curcumin has inflammation-fighting properties, lowers the inflammatory load on the body, and improves overall wellness.
+Smarter Curcumin has properties that helps support normal inflammation responses and inflammatory load on the body, as well as improves overall wellness.

 Superfood Apple Slaw Recipe